 You may have made a decent recovery yet may also live with the background thought of ‘will it won’t it happen again, and if it does, will I survive’.
 Death can feel like it is just around the corner, but you don’t know where that corner is in your life.
 You live with that ongoing uncertainty.

-Death in the sense of something has ended can also be present in the recovery process as you come to terms with the loss of your previous life and your body as you used to know it.
+Death in the sense of something has ended can also be present in the recovery process.
+Challenging health issues often result in the loss of your previous life and your body as you used to know it.
 In conversations I’ve been having on the concept of acceptance in these situations, people referred to their previous life as having died.
 They have also referred to thoughts they once had of whether they would end their life as a response to the very big change they have experienced.

 Death is imminently present for those living with terminal conditions.

 Death is also present for each and every one of us, no matter the current state of our health.
 It is a life truth that we will each die one day.